microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 - **SQL Server Master Instance Front-End (sql-server-master)**

-Use this IP address and port to connect to the SQL Server Master Instance with common SQL tools like Azure Data Studio or SQL Server Management Studio (SSMS)
+Use this IP address and port to connect to the SQL Server Master Instance, which is a TDS interface, with common SQL tools like Azure Data Studio or SQL Server Management Studio (SSMS).
+The SQL Server Master Instance can use a well-known endpoint for the controller in the cluster to access other resources in the cluster.
+This means you can connect to SQL Server with a TDS connection and access cluster resources with redirection from the controller.

 - **Cluster Management Service (controller)**

-This is the connection to the **controller**.
+This is the connection to the **controller** which is a REST interface.
 In most cases you don't need to directly connect to the controller.
-For example the azdata tool can directly connect to the controller using the **azdata login** command.
+For example the azdata tool can directly connect to the controller using the **azdata login** command (azdata can use the same well-known endpoint as the SQL Server Master Instance).
 Tools like Azure Data Studio may prompt you for this information to show a dashboard for cluster health.
 Note that even though this endpoint is an https address it accepts RESTful API requests so is not appropriate to connect with a browser.
+You will use the CONTROLLER_USERNAME and CONTROLLER_PASSWORD you provided when you deployed a Big Data cluster to access this endpoint.

 - **Gateway to access HDFS files, Spark (gateway)**

-This endpoint is also known as a **Knox gateway** and is used to access the HDFS cluster deployed in a Big Data Cluster.
+This endpoint is also known as a **Knox gateway**, using a REST interface, and is used to access the HDFS cluster deployed in a Big Data Cluster.
 It can also be used to directly execute Spark jobs.

 Typically you will use proxy connections to use the Knox gateway which are also listed as endpoints in the list.